benkolera/ylj-reading-the-tea-leaves/workshop/installation.md

 the code won't compile*_.
 If you get an error about not knowing about the RowCons type, you've got an older purescript 0.11.x version.

+Note: If you have a distribution with a ncurses-6 (archlinux and fedora) then you will need to install a [ncurses-5 compat layer](https://aur.archlinux.org/packages/ncurses5-compat-libs/).

 `npm install -g bower purescript pulp`

 ### Editor